Aleks1014/Rain_Checker/README.md

 ## Introduction
-Python app using Open Weather API to check the weather condition at specified location during the day and using Twilio API to send SMS notification if it's going to rain.
+Simple Python app that check what the weather is going to be and if it's going to rain it will send SMS to the user to inform them.
+It's using Open Weather API to get the lattitude and longtitude of the location and get the weather report and Twilio API to send the notification.

 ## Getting Started
 - Clone the repository